SusheelThapa/command/command/c/chown.md

 ### 1. Changing ownership of file to another user.

-First checking the ownership of file from below command:
+First, checking the ownership of file from the command below:

 ```shell
 ls -l test.txt